roq-trading/roq-python/README.md

 Samples can be found [here](https://github.com/roq-trading/roq-python/tree/unstable/samples).

-Many of the examples benefit greatly from [fastcore](https://github.com/fastai/fastcore) which you can install like this
+Many of the examples benefit greatly from `@typedispatch` decorator from [fastcore](https://github.com/fastai/fastcore) which you can install like this

 ```bash
 conda install -y fastcore